utap2/utap2/docs/rst/installation.rst

-Click on copy to copy the indicated password.
+Click on copy in order to copy the indicated password.

 .. image:: ../figures/copy_code.PNG